COVID-19 Vaccine Required!

 What's NOT included?

-The main thing not included is your airfare to and from Costa Rica.
 All of your meals will be covered except two dinners and one lunch, where you’ll get to explore the culinary options of Costa Rica on your own.
-Apart from that, the only thing you're expected to cover is any souvenirs or additional food or drink.
+Apart from that, the only thing you're expected to cover while on the trip is any souvenirs or additional food or drink.

 Arrive in Costa Rica